gabrielguerrero/ngrx-traits/libs/ngrx-traits/traits/src/custom-traits.md

 #### Interact with other traits

-In the previous case we have shown that you can use actions and selectors of other traits in your custom trait, for example to continue with addLoadProduct trait, which adds the basic logic to load a product, but let's say we wanted that if this trait is added to a list of products where there is a single selection trait, we will like that when you select a product it automatically loads the details, to do that we will do:
+In the previous case we have shown that you can use actions and selectors of other traits in your custom trait, for example to continue with addLoadProduct trait, which adds the basic logic to load a product, but let's say we wanted that if this trait is added to a list of products where there is a single selection trait, we will like that when you selectEntity a product it automatically loads the details, to do that we will do:

 ```typescript
 //... inside addLoadProduct